+Federação Paulista de Hipismo

-FEI ID number: 10101813 Contact email: gerente@fph.com.br
+ID number:

+Alexandra Silva

+gerente@fph.com.br

-The FEI may require to be provided with real time results data feed of your Events according to FEI requirements; in this case you and your provider will be informed accordingly.
+The FEI may require to be provided with real time results data feed of your events according to FEI requirements; in this case you and your provider will be informed accordingly.

-7. OTHER TECHNOLOGY/SERVICE PROVIDER(S) Will you use other technology/service provider(s) at your event?
-No $\boxtimes$ 8.
-PRIZE GIVING CEREMONY The owner of the winning horse/pony must be invited to the prize giving ceremony for the Grand Prix, if present at the event.
-The number of athletes required to present themselves for the prize-giving ceremony of each competition is 6 All Prize Giving Ceremonies must strictly follow the Covid-19 guidelines for Prize giving protocols and media activities.
-9. ADVERTISING ON ATHLETES AND HORSES At CSI events, and all competitions except for the Nations Cup, athletes are authorised to carry the logo of their personal sponsor in accordance with the articles 256.3 and 257.3 of the FEI Jumping Rules.
+8. OTHER TECHNOLOGY/SERVICE PROVIDER(S)

+Will you use other technology/service provider(s) at your event?
+Yes No

+9. PRIZE GIVING CEREMONY

+The owner of the winning horse/pony must be invited to the prize giving ceremony for the Grand Prix, if present at the event.

+The number of athletes required to present themselves for the prize-giving ceremony of each competition is 06.

+All Prize Giving Ceremonies must strictly follow the Covid-19 guidelines for Prize giving protocols and media activities.

+10.ADVERTISING ON ATHLETES AND HORSES

+At CSI events, and all competitions except for the Nations Cup, athletes are authorised to carry the logo of their personal sponsor in accordance with the articles 256.3 and 257.3 of the FEI Jumping Rules.

 The Chief Steward will check that the advertising on athletes and horses complies with these Articles.

+11.TICKETING

+Are you selling tickets for spectators to attend your event: Yes No Name of your ticketing provider: Ingresse Web address to buy ticket: www.ingresse.com/ingressos-csi-w-indoor

+12.BETTING

+Betting will be authorised by the Organiser: Yes \Box No \boxtimes

+13.TRANSPORT REIMBURSMENT HORSES / PONIES

+Transport expenses to be paid by: The Organiser \Box at per km.
+The Athlete \boxtimes

+14.WELCOME

-10.TICKETING Are you selling tickets for spectators to attend your event: Yes $\square$ No $\boxtimes$ Name of your ticketing provider: Web address to buy ticket: 11.BETTING Betting will be authorised by the Organiser: Yes $\square$ No $\boxtimes$ 12.TRANSPORT REIMBURSMENT HORSES / PONIES Transport expenses to be paid by: The Organiser at The Athlete 13.WELCOME The time and date of arrival of athletes, horses and their means of transport must be given to the Organiser in order to facilitate their arrival.
-14.LOCAL TRANSPORTATION - ARRANGEMENTS FROM HOTEL TO SHOWGROUNDS Walking distance
+The time and date of arrival of athletes, horses and their means of transport must be given to the Organiser in order to facilitate their arrival.

+15.LOCAL TRANSPORTATION - ARRANGEMENTS FROM HOTEL TO SHOWGROUNDS

+Walking distance 🗌

+Organiser Shuttle Service \square Public Transport \square to be paid by the Organiser \square / the Athlete \square If paid by Athlete approximate cost per round trip: Other:

-15.ENTRY RIGHT TO SHOWGROUNDS/ACCREDITED PERSONS
+16.ENTRY RIGHT TO SHOWGROUNDS/ACCREDITED PERSONS